DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 ### Response

-The response will contain the `access_token`, which should be used in Super Link API requests.
+The response will contain the `access_token`, which should be used in Link de Pagamento API requests.

 ```json
 {